 - 1. On the Maintenance > Firmware & Configurations page, click the Manage link.
-The Network > Firmware/Config > Manage (on page 354) page appears and displays the name and the time and date the file was saved. - 2.
+The Network > Firmware/Config > Manage (on page 346) page appears and displays the name and the time and date the file was saved. - 2.
 To rename a file, select a file, enter the New File Name, and click the Rename File button. - 3.
-To download a file, select a file and click the Download File button.
+To download a file, select a file and click the Download File button. - 4.
+To delete files, select one, multiple files, or all files, and click the Delete File button.
+A verification message showing files deleted will appear.
+Click Back to Manage Files to return to the Network > Firmware/Config > Manage page.